-When you have been seriously injured, or someone you know has been killed from a bicycle accident in South Carolina, you will need the experienced legal help of a Charleston bicycle accident lawyer to recover your losses and injuries caused by your traumatic accident.
-These are classified as Tort Law cases (i.e. a civil wrong against another) and warrant the attention of an experienced injury lawyer who will know the law and how to make the best recovery of money damages for you.
+If you have been seriously injured, or someone you know has been killed from a bike accident in South Carolina, you need the experienced legal help of a Charleston bicycle accident lawyer to recover your losses and injuries caused by your traumatic accident.
+These are classified as Tort Law cases (i.e. a civil wrong against another) and warrant the attention of an experienced injury attorney who will know the law and how to make the best recovery of money damages for you.

 One of the main common causes of bike accidents almost always involves driver’s who are inattentive to their surroundings.
-When a driving decides to use their phone while driving, they are giving up complete control of their vehicle.
-As a result, driver’s may unintentionally swerve into another lane or onto oncoming traffic.
-In a bike accident case, distracted drivers may drive into a biking lane, placing innocent cyclists in harm’s way.
+When a driver decides to use their phone while driving, they are giving up complete control of their vehicle.
+As a result, drivers may unintentionally swerve into another lane or onto oncoming traffic.
+In a bike wreck case, distracted drivers may drive into a biking lane, placing innocent cyclists in harm’s way.

 How Could a Victim Prove Negligence?